Linear algebra and group theory: 5e. Exercises

 \begin{exercise} Develop the theory of the gamma function, defined as

 notably by establishing the following formula, for any $N\in\mathbb N$,

 and then comment on the formulae for the volumes and areas of spheres. \end{exercise}

-To be more precise, the first question is that of establishing the well-known formula $\Gamma(z+1)=z\Gamma(z)$.
-The next step is that of computing $\Gamma(z)$ for $z\in\mathbb N/2$, with the above formula in the case $z\in\mathbb N$.
+To be more precise, the first question is that of establishing the well-known formula $\Gamma(s+1)=s\Gamma(s)$.
+The next step is that of computing $\Gamma(s)$ for $s\in\mathbb N/2$, with the above formula in the case $s\in\mathbb N$.
 And then, the problem is that of deciding if all this can be useful in connection with the formulae for the volumes and areas of spheres.
-With the comment that the answer to this latter question is of course something quite subjective.